saadtazi/fakr-node/README.md

     ]
   },
   "routes": [
-    {
-      "url": "/api/test-string",
-      "string": "this is a string",
-      "method": "get",
-      "headers": {"Content-Type": text/plain"}
-    },
-    {
-      "url": "/api/test-json",
-      "json": {"prop1": "value1", "tags": ["news", "koko"]},
-      "method": "get"
-    },
-    {
-      "url": "/api/test-function/:resource",
-      "method": "get",
-      "function": "res.send(req.params.resource)"
-    },
-    {
-      "url": "/api/test-not-found",
-      "method": "post",
-      "string": "Nonono...",
-      "status": 404
-    }
+    ... see route configuration below...
   ]
 }
 ```

+# Config options

+## `hasAdmin`

+If true, adds 3 admin API routes:
+* one for listing routes: `GET adminUrlPrefix`/routes`
+* one for creating new routes: `POST adminUrlPrefix`/routes
+  * the json body should be a valid route (string, no function or regExp)
+* one for creating new routes through: `DELETE adminUrlPrefix`/routes
+  * the json body request should contain a url (string).
+  `method` is optional (uses the config value, which defaults to `get`)

+## `adminUrlPrefix`

+If hasAdmin is true, then adminUrl defines the API endpoint prefix url.
+Default: `/_admin`.

-# Route Definition
+# Route Configuration

 All routes can have the following properties:

-* headers: a list of header names/headers values, like `Content-type`...
+* `headers`: a list of header names/headers values, like `Content-type`...
 Note that the default content type header value is application/json.
-* status: http response status code (default: 200)
+* `status`: http response status code (default: 200)
-* url: the url, in an expressjs string format (no regexp for now)
+* `url`: the url, in an expressjs string format or a regular expression.
-* method: http method (default: `get`)
+* `method`: http method (default: `get`)

 You can also set the default values for all responses in your config,
-under the `defaults.headers` properties.
+under the `defaults` properties.

-The route type is defined by some properties.
+Each route type uses different properties.

-1. if it has a 'string' property, it is a string route,
+* if it has a `string` property, it is a string route.
+  * the `string`property should be a string.
+* if it has a `template` property, it is a template route.
+  * the `template` property should be a string that should be into a hogan.js template.
+  The template has access to `req`, so `req.params`, `req.body` or req.
-2. if it has a 'json' property, it is a json route,
+* if it has a `json` property, it is a json route.
+  * the `json` property should be a valid json object.
-3. if it has a 'function' property, it is a... guess what?
+* if it has a `function` property, it is a... guess what?
 Yes, a function route.

-The order of the list is important: if a route has a `string` and a `function`property
+The order of creation of routes is important: if a route has a `string` and a `function`property
 (who would do that anyway?), fakr assumes that it is a string route.

 ## String Route Example